Photo by George Lange

 Mommy's Little Helpers: Creating A Digital Search Bar For Your Home

 BDW Grad Interviews Denver/Boulder Creatives

-Glassbreakers.
+Glassbreakers Consumer.
 Founder.
 Head of product.
 CTO.

 From June 2014 to June 2016, I ran the product team and coded the first version of the product/algorithm.
 Splitting my time between design research, user experience design, software architecture and implementation, product management and founder responsibilities, I remained motivated to maintain the focus as a user-centric product and company.

 Glassbreakers Enterprise.
 Founder.
 Head of product.
 CTO.

 Glassbreakers is an enterprise software company focused on diversity and inclusion.
 Corporations spend billions on diversity every year to support internal initiatives and department overhead, but lack technology to measure and scale results.
 Glassbreakers addresses a very real pain point in nearly every Fortune 1000 company by providing scalable software to support employee resource groups and data analysis to measure corporate diversity impact.
 With a $3B total addressable market, Glassbreakers plans to expand to every industry as the first to market enterprise software specific to the needs of diversity as a core business function.